Processing Images#

 Fourier analysis#

-Create a new image which is the result of a Fourier analysis on each selected image.
+Create a new image which is the result of zero padding on each selected image.

 Description |